The-Known-Galaxy/archives/sith/foremost_of_the_order/darth_surge/darth_surge.md

 Shortly after, on the day 12/11/2021 he earned the rank of Darth and became Darth Sorg, now known as Darth Surge.
 Around this time Darth Kennaex became Hand of the Dark Lord, with Taitus as his successor and Overlord of E&D.

 # Feats and Accomplishments

--First Sith Knight under Darth Validusí reign
+-First Sith Knight under Darth Validus‚Äô reign

 -First Sith Warrior under Darth Validus' reign

 -First Wrath of the Dark Lord

 -First Overlord to rally 30+ sphere members

 -First Accolade of Combat Prowess

 -Third Overlord of The Sphere of Expansion & Diplomacy

 -First Sith who has been in the same sphere for over a year

 -Second longest Dark Councilor

 Accolades